 70-80% of the time must be spent to provide the same level of protection

-To provide the same level of protection in a provisional patent application compared to the non provisional patent application, one must still spend the 70-80% on the detailed description of the provisional patent application.
-Otherwise, the disclosure of the provisional patent application would contain less information than the non provisional patent application.
+To provide the same level of protection in a provisional patent application compared to a nonprovisional patent application, one must still spend the 70-80% on the detailed description of the provisional patent application.
+Otherwise, the disclosure of the provisional patent application would contain less information than the nonprovisional patent application.

 Patent applications only protect what is disclosed

-Since both the provisional and non provisional patent application only provide protection for what they disclose, less patent protection is afforded if you spend less than the 70-80% on the provisional patent application.
+Since both the provisional and nonprovisional patent applications only provide protection for what they disclose, less patent protection is afforded if you spend less than the 70-80% on the provisional patent application.
 Simply put, if the patent application fails to disclose an aspect of the invention, then the undisclosed aspect cannot be claimed.

-The provisional patent application is a lower cost option because the requirements for filing a provisional patent application is less than a non provisional patent application.
-The provisional patent application does not require the abstract, background, brief summary, brief description of the drawings and the claim set.
+The provisional patent application is a lower-cost option because the requirements for filing a provisional patent application are less than a nonprovisional patent application.
+The provisional patent application does not require the abstract, background, brief summary, a brief description of the drawings and the claim set.
 Also, the drawings may be hand-drawn.
 However, provisional patent applications are certainly not a cheap option as other online websites describe them.

 Techniques to reduce costs of provisional patent applications